 Gripe water does not contain any ingredient that acts as a sedative to a baby.
 Gripe water may relieve some conditions that cause fussiness in babies, causing them to relax and fall asleep.

-Gripe water has been a popular remedy for colic and other gastrointestinal discomforts for babies.
+Gripe water for babies has been a popular remedy for colic and other gastrointestinal discomforts, such as upset stomach.
 Despite its popularity, its safety and effectiveness are not fully known.
 You may consider giving gripe water to your baby as a last resort if other alternatives do not work.
 Remember to consult a doctor before giving gripe water, especially if your baby is less than six months old.

 - Gastrointestinal Problems.